 Cool Gardens is a public exhibition of contemporary garden and art installations offering a shift of sensation for the summer—cooling—as a general theme for public projects in the downtown, bringing architects, designers, landscape architects, and artists together to celebrate contemporary garden culture and the local landscape.
 The presentation of cutting edge garden designs places design culture at the centre of summer activities in Winnipeg, at the same time offering a pleasant relief from the summer exasperation.

-Partners for Cool Gardens 2014 are The Forks, La Maison des Artistes and StorefrontMB.
-David Penner is the curator.
+Presented by: The Forks, La Maison des Artistes and StorefrontMB.

 Supporting Partners: Manitoba Arts Council, Canada Council for the Arts & the Winnipeg Arts Council.